Midnighter/r-novice-analysis-viz/_episodes/02-reading-data-frames.md

 - "Use `#` to add comments to programs."
 - "Use `mean`, `max`, `min` and `sd` to calculate simple statistics."
 - "Use split-apply to calculate statistics across the groups in a data frame."
+- "Use dplyr/tidyr in R for manipulating data frames"
 ---